 If you are late and miss any safety instructions for the day's lab, you will not be able to participate in the lab and will have to leave.
+You must wear closed-toed shoes to lab or you will have to leave.
+If safety eyewear is needed for a lab and you do not have it, you will not be able to stay in lab and will have to leave.

 There are no make-ups for missed labs, so you will not be able to earn credit for your electronic lab notebook for those labs.